ull0sm/my_first_project_java/README.md

-Title: Mini Project - Number Guessing Game
+Title: Number Guessing Game

 Overview:
 This Java application is a simple number-guessing game where users try to guess a randomly generated number between 1 and 10.
-The game includes input validation and user-friendly feedback to enhance the experience.
+The game includes input validation and user-friendly feedback.

 Code Flow and Logic:
 Initialization: